 You should tell us if you or a household member are starting work as soon as possible.
-To apply for the Start Work Bonus you will need to fill out a Rent Subsidy application form with the date you (or the household member) started work and your new household income details.
+To apply for the Start Work Bonus you will need to fill out either a Tenancy Online Form or a Rent Subsidy application form with the date you (or the household member) started work and your new household income details.
 In addition, an Employment Income Details form must be completed by the employer including the start date of employment.

 We will assess your rent subsidy application and if we approve you for the Bonus we will write to you to confirm this.
 The letter will include information about how much rent you should pay and the date to pay that amount from.